 You may have read about bloggers publishing someone else’s content on their site and claiming it as their own.
 You may have seen it and thought it could never happen to you.
 But I’m here to tell you.
 It can happen to you unless you take the right precautions to protect your blog and your content!

-How and Why You Need to Protect Your Blog Content
+How & Why You Need To Protect Your Blog Content

 Don’t be a statistic and have to fight your way to regain your content.
 Be Proactive and take action now!
 Not sure how to?
 Read below for a few examples and if you still need help, just ask below in the comment area.